pam-exchange/BreakGlass/Docs/Breakglass.md

 When changing the password for the PAM administrative accounts, be sure to validate that Password Safe is fully functional and that all components using the administrative account (if any) are still operational, and if not, update the configurations using the new password.

 ## Symantec PAM
-Symantec PAM is deployed as an appliance where access to the operating system itself is only possible for Symantec Support and only with cooperation with an administrator of Sy-mantec PAM.
+Symantec PAM is deployed as an appliance where access to the operating system itself is only possible for Symantec Support and only with cooperation with an administrator of Symantec PAM.

 In PAM there are two levels of access.
 One access is for the configuration only and one access is for everything.
 For configuration only access, connect to “https://<hostname>/config/” and login with the user “config” and the correct password.
 Default password for the user “config” is “config”.
 It is strongly recommended to change the password at first login.
 It is not possible to create new users for the “config” level access.
 At the “config” level it is possible to rename the user “super” to something else.

 For full access login to “https://<hostname/” as user “super” using the correct password.
-De-fault password is “super” and must be changed at first login.
+Default password is “super” and must be changed at first login.
 It is possible to define local or domain users with full access permissions in PAM.

 If PAM is setup as a cluster of PAM appliances the “config” user is unique to the specific appli-ance and a password change is not synchronized across cluster members.
 The password for the user “super” is synchronized across cluster members.